collective/ArchGenXML/docs/INSTALL.rst

 If you want to install archgenxml via buildout (recommended), read *Using buildout* and skip the *Using easy_install in a virtualenv* part.

+It can happen ArchGenXML version on plone.org is older than Pypi because the release manager forgot to upload it on plone.org or for another reason. easy_install and buildout will get by default the latest ArchGenXML version on Pypi, so it's fine.

 Using buildout
 --------------
 Create a fresh directory and go into it::

     $ mkdir archgenxml_buildout